TruDett/TruDettoUtilities/README.md

 ### Complete Bot

-TruDetto Utilities offers (non-exhaustive list):
-*   ✉️ Support for commands in direct messages
-*   🇫🇷 Support for translations (illimited languages)
-*   ⚙️ Guild configuration (prefix, ignored channels, etc...)
-*   😀 Commands made pleasant thanks to the many emojis
-*   🗳️ Support for Discordbots.org votes with rewards

-TruDetto Utilities also adds **a new mention** like @everyone and @here, the `@someone`, which allows you to pick a random member of the server!

-### Many commands

-TruDetto Utilities has a lot of features, with **7 main categories**:
+TruDetto Utilities offers a lot of features, with **7 main categories**:

 *   👩‍💼 **Administration**: `slowmode`, `welcome`, `addcommand`, `automod`, `backup` and **11** more!
 *   🚓 **Moderation**: `see-warns`, `setlogs`, `checkinvites`, `poll`, and **6** more!